This story has been updated. It was originally published on March 22, 2018.

 3. Install all your Google apps on iOS

-If you primarily store your data in Google apps like Gmail, Google Drive, and Google Maps—you’ll be able to access it on both iOS and Android.
-Google regularly updates its apps on both platforms, so you can, and should, download them to all your gadgets, irrespective of the operating system.
+If you primarily store your data in Google apps like Gmail, Google Drive, and Google Maps—you’ll be able to access it on both iOS, iPadOS, and Android.
+Google regularly updates its apps across all platforms, so you can, and should, download them to all your gadgets, irrespective of the operating system.

 Google will automatically store your data in the cloud and sync it to multiple phones or tablets.
 In other words, you’ll get Google Drive documents, saved Google Maps locations, Google Photos images, and other information on every device you own.
-Even Google Assistant will run on iOS.
-However, that version of the app won’t integrate with the system as well.
-For example, you can’t long-press on the Home button to launch it in iOS like you can on Android.
+Even Google Assistant will run on iOS and iPadOS, but it won’t integrate with the system as well.
+For example, you won’t be able to summon the Google Assistant unless the app is already open—so no “OK, Google” with a locked phone, and no long-press the home button to ask about traffic.

 4. Access your Apple data on Android

-Getting your Apple data on an Android machine isn’t as easy as syncing your Google data to iOS, but it’s still possible.
+Getting your Apple data on an Android machine isn’t as easy as syncing your Google data to an iPhone or iPad, but it’s still possible.

 For instance, the Gmail app for Android can access your Apple email.
-Tap the menu button (three horizontal lines) on the top left, followed by your account name and Add account.
+Tap your avatar or the circle with your initial in the top right, then hit Add account.
 Finally, choose Other and enter your Apple login credentials.

-To share Contacts, select all your contacts, click the cog icon on the bottom left, and choose Export vCard.
-Then open Google Contacts online and import the saved file by scrolling down the left-hand menu and clicking More followed by Import.
+To share Contacts with Google’s operating system, select all your contacts, click the cog icon in the bottom left, and choose Export vCard.
+Then open Google Contacts on the web and import the saved file by scrolling down the left-hand menu and clicking on Import.

-In the Calendar app, click the Share button to the right of your calendar, and then tick Public Calendar and copy the URL that appears.
-Next, open Google Calendar in a web browser and click the Plus icon on the left followed by From URL.
+In the Calendar app, click the Share button to the right of your calendar, then tick Public Calendar and copy the URL that appears.
+Next, open Google Calendar in a web browser and scroll down the left-hand menu.
+Click the Plus icon next to Other calendars, followed by From URL.
 Enter the URL that Apple Calendar gave you.
-This data then syncs to Google Calendar on Android.
-Although you make edits on an Apple device and see them on Google Calendar, the sync is only one way—your Android device can’t edit information on your Apple calendar.
+This data will then sync to Google Calendar on Android.
+Although you can make edits on an Apple device and see them on Google Calendar, the sync is only one way—your Android device can’t edit information on your Apple calendar.

 5. Choose neutral apps

 As you’ll notice, syncing dedicated Google or Apple apps between the operating systems can be a hassle.
-Whenever possible, try to use platform-agnostic apps that don’t care whether they run on iOS or Android.
-These examples will sync seamlessly between your devices as long as you use the same sign-in credentials.
+Whenever possible, try to use OS-agnostic apps that don’t care whether they run on iPadOS, iOS, or Android.
+These will sync seamlessly between your devices as long as you use the same sign-in credentials.

 6. Trust the cloud

-In addition, don’t bother paying for multiple cloud-storage systems—aim to stick with either Google Drive or iCloud. iCloud pricing currently starts at $1 a month for 50GB of storage, while Google will charge $2 a month for 100GB or more.
-If you plan to make your iOS phone or tablet your primary device, then you might opt for iCloud, which only works within the Apple ecosystem.
+In addition, don’t bother paying for multiple cloud-storage systems—aim to stick with either Google Drive or iCloud. iCloud pricing currently starts at $1 a month for 50GB of storage, while Google will charge $2 a month for 100GB (or $20 a year for the same space).
+If you plan to make your iOS phone or iPadOS tablet your primary device, you might opt for iCloud, which only works within the Apple ecosystem.

 7. Get help from a computer